nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 ﻿# Introduction to C#, Visual studio and .NET

+---
-## Language basics, syntax, installation and introduction to Visual Studio
+## Introduction to Visual Studio

 ---
 @snap[north]